abinit/abinit/doc/tutorial/eph4mob.md

 !!! tip

-    Alternatively, one can the command line.
+    Alternatively, one can use the command line.

     ```sh
     mrgdv merge teph4mob_3_DVDB teph4mob_1o_DS*_POT*